BACK TO RESOURCES

 What Is IDR?
 A Definition for Healthcare Providers

-The Independent Dispute Resolution (IDR) provides a structured platform for healthcare providers like you and insurance companies to arbitrate a fair payment for out-of-network services.
+IDR provides a structured platform for healthcare providers like you and insurance companies to arbitrate a fair payment for out-of-network services.
 These disputes are resolved between providers and insurers.

 How IDR Fits Into Your NSA Workflow